mmatteo/legend-analysis-tutorials/testing-enviroment/02-testenv-intro/README.md

 ## Raw Waveform

-In a new notebook we can start loading the waveforms.
-Make sure the notebook is using the kernel you added above.
+For the moment we can work just in the console, you can use: `ipython` to start an ipython instance.
-Alternatively you can use: `ipython` to start an ipython instance.
 This has the same functionality as a jupyter notebook where we can enter a block of code and then run using shift + enter.
 This can be exited using `exit()`.

 Let's start by plotting a waveform, the code for doing this is given below: